Detection and identification of dangerous pathogens

 Interested in working on this research direction?
 Apply for our coaching

-This profile is tailored towards students studying engineering and biological sciences, however we expect there to be valuable open research questions that could be pursued by students in other disciplines.
+This profile is tailored towards students studying biological sciences and engineering, however we expect there to be valuable open research questions that could be pursued by students in other disciplines.

 Why is this a pressing problem?